jwergieluk/deep_banana_eater/README.md

 the environment though a 37-dimensional real vector (state space), consisting of the agents' current velocity, along with ray-based perception of objects around agent's forward direction.

 The time is divided into turns.
-A game, also called an episode, ends after 300 turns.
-At the end of each turn, the agent chooses one of the following actions:
+A episode ends after 300 turns.
+At each turn, the agent chooses one of the following actions:

     0 - move forward.
     1 - move backward.